cewasiuk/Brain_Tumor_CNN/README.md

 Images used in the training, validation, and testing of the project are stored in a Google Drive: https://drive.google.com/drive/folders/1K2a1wk1ypiMCi0OhoNT8mHMcoaSGd0Pu?usp=drive_link

-This project contains a single model.
+This project contains a single model, outlined in the file Tumor_NoTumor - 3D CNN Model.
 For all models created for our project, visit https://github.com/Erdos-Projects/fall-2025-brain-tumor-diagnosis. :
 - 3D Tumor vs No Tumor